Scaling Enhancement in Quantum Metrology via Indefinite-Time-Direction Encoding: Introduction

-Experimentally, we implement our scheme in a quantum optical system for practically measuring the rotation angle of the photon beam's profile.
-It noteworthy that the physical properties of photons in quantum optical systems offer a wide range of resources, such as polarization, spatial mode\cite{PhysRevApplied.13.034023, Xia:22, Xia_2023}, and orbital angular momentum (OAM)\cite{Cimini_2023}, while do not involve real-world energy since photons have no rest mass.
-By using Q-plates\cite{Ambrosio_2013} to implement the generating process with indefinite time direction for increasing the OAM of photons, we demonstrate that the precision limit is improved quadratically with the evolution time length $T$ and processes number $N$.
-Our experimental results confirm that the proposed scheme can achieve the desired precision enhancement efficiently.
-Consequently, our findings offer a profound and intuitive understanding of the Heisenberg limit, and establish a novel pathway for achieving nonlinear-scaling precision enhancement in quantum metrology.
-Furthermore, our experimental approaches open up potential applications in practical metrological and sensing tasks within quantum optical systems.
+Experimentally, we implement the ITD encoding using the orbital angular momentum (OAM) and spin of photons \cite{Cimini_2023} to estimate angular rotations.
+Specifically, Q-plates \cite{Ambrosio_2013} are employed to implement the ITD OAM encoding for photons, while the photon spin state serves as the quantum-switch ancilla.
+Although OAM provides a manipulable high-dimensional Hilbert space, the probe states involved in our experiments themselves carry zero information resource for angular-rotation estimation.
+Instead, the ITD operation converts the noncommuting OAM encoding into metrological gain that is fully transferred to the photon spin state.
+Finally, by reading out the photon spin state, we demonstrate that the precision limit for angular-rotation measurement improves quadratically with both the interrogation time $T$ and the number $N$ of queried gates.
+Our experimental results confirm that the proposed scheme can achieve the desired precision enhancement efficiently, and further highlight the potential of utilizing OAM in quantum optical metrology.
+Consequently, our findings establish a practical framework for achieving nonlinear-scaling precision enhancement in quantum metrology and open up potential applications in realistic metrological and sensing tasks within quantum optical systems.